tchibatron/dbeaver/SQL-Editor.md

 * Click **Recent SQL Editor** on the context menu for this connection or on the main menu (**SQL Editor -> Recent SQL Editor**).
 This opens the latest used SQL editor.
 You can also open the most recent SQL editor using <kbd>Ctrl+Enter</kbd> shortcut in the Database Navigator view.
 * If you need to create a new SQL script, on the main menu, click **SQL Editor -> New SQL Editor** or press <kbd>F3</kbd> and then click **New Script** in the Choose SQL Script window.

-The SQL editor includes the script pane at the top and result tabs at the bottom of the tab:
+The SQL editor includes the script pane at the top and result tabs at the bottom:

 <img src="https://www.dropbox.com/s/3ayxw9jpyr0cmqk/SQL%20Editor.png?raw=1"/>

-The result tabs represent instances of the [Data Editor](https://github.com/serge-rider/dbeaver/wiki/Data-Editor)
+The result tabs represent instances of the [Data Editor](https://github.com/serge-rider/dbeaver/wiki/Data-Editor).

+You can create, edit and execute SQL scripts in the script pane and then see the results in the result tabs.

-You can see all your SQL scripts in the Project Explorer view folder “Scripts”.
-You can organize your scripts in folders, reassign database connections for particular scripts in the same Project Explorer view.
+You can see all your SQL scripts in the [Project Explorer](https://github.com/serge-rider/dbeaver/wiki/Project-Explorer) view in the **Scripts** folder.

-DBeaver uses SQL syntax highlighting which depends on database associated with a script.
-Different databases have different sets of reserved keywords, system functions.
+DBeaver uses SQL syntax highlighting which depends on the database associated with the script.
+Different databases have different sets of reserved keywords and system functions.

 ***Import/export scripts***